sthtnr/go_restapi/README.md

-# Implemention of simple API with golang
+# Implemention of simple API with golang!

 #### Get all todos
 `GET /todo-list/`